 These Brazilian-style chapbooks often have simple, eye-catching woodblock prints on their covers, made by local artisans or by the poet-balladeers, themselves, giving rise to a special genre of folk art xilogravura (woodcuts).
 These bold, stylized graphics advertise the adventures in verse of heroes and criminals (especially, Lampiao the Bandit); stories of the supernatural in which simple peasants outwit horned devils (often with the help of St. Peter or the saintly monk, Frei Damiao); traditional morality tales with bawdy, anti-clerical plot twists, where good always triumphs over evil; and sardonic treatments in verse of current events.

 A sampling of titles from the contemporary “string literature” pamphlets in my collection illustrates the imaginative range of popular religious themes, depicted in these woodblock prints: The Example of the Girl Who Saw the Devil, The Hunter and the Mass, The Example of the Woman Who Sold Her Hair and Visited Hell, The Bandit Lampiao Arrives in Hell, The Example of the Girl Whose Navel Was on Fire, and The Church Founding and the Devil Pope.

 When comic-book graphics and photo reproductions edged in on the cordel market, Brazilian xilogravura found new popularity as fine art prints, especially among international collectors, enamored of the simple designs of the original pamphlets.
 Foreign fame helped win these humble graphics greater recognition at home.
 “String literature” images now appear on record jackets, political posters, and public service bulletins, promoting causes like the battle against AIDS and the Zero Hunger program, launched in 2003 by Former President Luis Inacio Lula da Silva.

-Popular saints abound in the family's store of stock images like the Borges portrait print of Saint John the Baptist, who carries a lamb, representing Christ, and Saint Francis, preaching to the birds, and Saint Anthony the Matchmaker, an intercessor for the lovelorn seeking spouses.
+Popular saints abound in the family's store of stock images like the Borges portrait print of Saint John the Baptist, who carries a lamb, representing Christ, Saint Francis, preaching to the birds, and Saint Anthony the Matchmaker, an intercessor for the lovelorn seeking spouses.
 Angels come in all shapes and sizes.
 Depictions of well-known biblical narratives by Borges and kin include Adam and Eve (by Jose Miguel da Silva); The Birth of Jesus (by Borges); The Manger (by Ivan Borges); The Lord's Supper and Forgiveness for All (by Amado Francisco Borges); and The Temptation (by Givanildo Borges).